-She watched him.
-He was as focused as a chef.
-She loved how he precisely removed all the outer leaves of romaine, leaving only the tender hearts for the salad.
+She watched how he removed all the outer leaves of romaine, leaving only the tender hearts for the salad.
 He was grilling swordfish, with a side of risotto.

-Donna Summer’s Once Upon A Time album was playing on the stereo.
+Donna Summer’s Once Upon a Time album was playing on the stereo.

 Armand didn’t put his hands on her in the kitchen.
-He hadn’t kissed her or made any overtures physically.
+He hadn’t kissed her or made any overtures.
 But he was funny, entertaining her with his gastronomic talents.
 She discovered he was into healthy fare, great wine, and good music.
 Plus a man who can dance goes a long way in Samantha’s eyes.

 “Tell me about your job,” he said.

-She was aware that the following Monday she would have to work at the department store.
+She knew that the following Monday she would have to work at the department store.
 “At least I’m still working in a field I’m familiar with,” she sighed.
 “My ex was granted custody of our children because his new wife is a stay-at-home mom.”

 “You had to?”

 “No, I guess not.
-But it’s a long drive from L.A. to T.O. and I couldn’t imagine not going to the functions at their new school… It wasn’t even possible that I wouldn’t be involved in their lives.
-I mean, I had full custody!
+But it’s a long drive from L.A. to T.O. and I couldn’t imagine not going to the functions at their new school… It wasn’t possible that I couldn’t be involved in their lives.
+I mean, I’d had full custody!
 They’re used to me being their mom, and my daughter cries all the time because they try to make her call that bitch mommy.”
 Sam broke down.
-“Sorry, I had this great life and the rug was pulled out from under me.
+“Sorry, I had this great life, and they pulled the rug out from under me.
 That’s all.”

-“It’s hard being apart from my family too, but It’s unthinkable that I would take them from my ex-wife… unthinkable!… And Cruel!”
-Armand was livid!
+Armand came around the kitchen island and pulled her to him.
+Armand was livid.
+“That’s all, huh?
+That’s everything!”
+It’s hard being apart from my family too, but It’s unthinkable that I would take them from my ex-wife… unthinkable!… And Cruel!”